gquintard/vmod-rers/API.md

 #### Method `STRING <object>.group(INT n)`

 Return a captured group (from `capture()` or `capture_req_body()`) using its `index` or its `name`.
-Trying to access an non-existing group will return an empty string.
+Trying to access a non-existing group will return an empty string.

 #### Method `STRING <object>.named_group(STRING name)`

 Return a captured (named) group (from `capture()` or `capture_req_body()`) using its `index` or its `name`.
-Trying to access an non-existing group will return an empty string.
+Trying to access a non-existing group will return an empty string.

 #### Method `VOID <object>.replace_resp_body(STRING res, STRING sub, INT limit = 0)`